-The largest provider of first aid and CPR courses for basic training and for health care providers is Red Deer First Aid.
+The largest provider of first aid and CPR courses for basic training and for health care providers in Red Deer First Aid.
 CPR courses for health care providers (CPR level “HCP”) follow the latest standards provided through ILCOR and the American Heart Association.
 These standards provide the most effective rescue techniques for rescuers with trained assistance and with the use of advanced equipment available to health care providers.
-Participants that enrol in these courses receive certification that meets academic and / or Alberta Occupational Health and Safety (OH&S) requirements.
-Automated external defibrillator (AED) training is a mandatory component of every first aid and / or CPR course.
-A variety of programs are available including on-line safety training, H2S alive, standard, emergency and childcare first aid.
+Participants that enroll in these courses receive certification that meets academic and/or Alberta Occupational Health and Safety (OH&S) requirements.
+Automated external defibrillator (AED) training is a mandatory component of every first aid and/or CPR course.
+A variety of programs are available including online safety training, H2S alive, standard, emergency, and childcare first aid.
 Re-certification courses are also available for individuals wanting to renew awards such as stand-alone CPR HCP.
 Learn to provide effective and straightforward rescue techniques for major emergencies by enrolling in a course today.
 Register for a CPR HCP course in Red Deer here or use the contact information provided below.

 How to Contact Red Deer First Aid?

 To contact this provider use the following information:

 To register for a course, order supplies, or for any first aid, workplace safety training, and/or consulting use the information provided above.

 What Does Red Deer First Aid Offer?

 This provider offers OH&S-approved first aid and CPR training, re-certifications, American Heart Association guideline CPR, food safety certification, and a number of safety programs.
 This provider also offers first aid supplies for facilities, homes, and vehicles.
 Here’s a short list of courses available through this first aid supplier:

 - OH&S approved Standard first aid, CPR and AED